secured lock Secured with SHA-256 Encryption

 #5 – What is the number one insurance company?

 The number one property/casualty insurance company in America is State Farm, which holds a sizeable margin in premiums written compared to the other top companies.
+The second-largest is Berkshire Hathaway (Geico), which has been progressing towards becoming the No. 1 for several years.

 Free Auto Insurance Comparison